matsui528/rii/docs/source/tutorial.rst

 See the docstring :func:`rii.Rii.query` for the details of each parameter.
-You can first run the search with default parameters.
+I recommend running the search with the default parameters first.
-For parameter tuning, please see :ref:`guideline_for_search` for more details.
+For parameter tuning, please refer :ref:`guideline_for_search` for more details.